 “Suddenly, the reader finds herself in the midst of a universe that peels back its skin to reveal its living core."

 It feels the way friendship feels, like life is special (because it is relative); it works the way our bodies work in speech: the tongue taps, the lips part, the throat hums: we froth and unfurl.
 In any event, I do not mean to advertise Poetic Faith; I'm searching for the right words by which to breathe in celebration of a singular effort, an affirmation of life.
 Poetic Faith truly belongs in the company of Annie Dillard's Holy the Firm, Thomas Merton's No Man is an Island, St. John of the Cross's Spiritual Canticle of the Soul and the Bridegroom Christ, Clarice Lispecter's Agua Viva, Thomas Keating's Open Mind, Open Heart...
 It is prayerful, which is to say it is refulgent with humility, the sense of pure service that stems from contemplation.

 In so resolutely celebrating language, Mutschlecner has authored an open door for poetry, welcoming us into the ecstatic heart of the poetic mode.
 As you read the following excerpts, please do not hesitate to get in touch with questions and comments.

 from Poetic Faith

-I should mention that the book can be purchased in our virtual bookshop.
-We extend our profound gratitude Elizabeth Robinson, not only for her introduction but for her ongoing, inspiring work in poetry and community.
+We extend our profound gratitude Elizabeth Robinson, for her introduction and for her ongoing work in poetry and community.
 Art director Indigo Deany's beautiful portrait of David graces the book's cover.
 We'll have more in the manner of communal dreams, thought-experiments, and lunar poetics to share in the coming winter weeks.

 Yours in the ancient arms of the elements,